matbaj/bluechipstack/README.md

     ./openstack_setup.sh

-Once the setup script finishes, you will have a *setuprc* file that will roughly look like:
+Once the setup script finishes, you will have a *setuprc* file that will look something like this:

     export NUMBER_NODES=3
     export NODE_1_HOSTNAME=nero